 The architect is responsible for designing the space, creating plans, filing those plans with the Department of Buildings, bringing in a contractor or opening up bidding to multiple contractors, and overseeing the project.
-The homeowner is responsible for giving the architect an idea of goals for the finished space and approving or declining the proposed design.
+The client is responsible for giving the architect an idea of goals for the finished space and approving or declining the proposed design.

-This process is ideal for the homeowner who wants to be as hands-off as possible, knowing that the architect is an independent owner’s agent overseeing the project.
+This process is ideal for the client who wants to be as hands-off as possible, knowing that the architect is an independent owner’s agent overseeing the project.
 But as with designers, architects typically charge a substantial fee for their services or a percentage of the job cost of the contractor’s proposal, often up to 30% of the project cost.

 In this all-inclusive method of home renovation, a design-build firm like Gallery Kitchen & Bath works with the owner from start to finish to design a space, file plans, select and procure finishes, and execute the build.
 This method is best suited for mid-sized to large renovation projects, especially where the owner has a mid-level budget (not looking for the most affordable or most expensive option), as well as projects where the owner is not looking to manage the work.

 The design-build firm is responsible for creating and filing architectural drawings, designing the space, selecting and procuring finishes and fixtures, obtaining all permits and file plans, and executing the build.
-The homeowner is only responsible for approving or declining the design and finishes.
+The client is only responsible for approving or declining the design and finishes.